Hedge fund Citadel replaces head of crude trading: sources

 The sources asked not to be named.

-Citadel’s flagship Wellington fund is up about 11.15 percent through the end of August, according to a source close to the fund.
-It was not possible to determine the returns within Forsyth’s portfolio.
+Citadel’s flagship Wellington fund is up about 11.15 percent through the end of August, according to a source close to the fund, who added that the fund’s commodities strategy was doing well overall.
+It was not possible to determine the returns within Forsyth’s crude oil portfolio.

 Overall, the firm manages over $30 billion in assets, and its commodities business, which invests across both financial and physical markets, is one of Citadel’s five core investment strategies.